Stord Municipality: Coat of arms

 The first coat of arms was adopted on 3 December 1955, but since it did not meet the government regulations, it was not formally approved by the King in council.
 The blazon is "Azure, a chevron and fire pit argent with flames Or (heraldry)".
 This means the arms have a blue field (background) and the charge is a chevron and a fire pit.
 The chevron and fire pit have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The flame on the fire pit has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Due to the fact that it uses two metals for tinctures, it was not approved since it violated heraldic principles.
 The chevron in the arms is derived from the arms of the Smør family, who used a chevron in their arms.
 The family was an important noble family in the 14th and 15th century who originated from this area.
 The flame symbolises the old industries in the village.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

 A new coat of arms was designed during the 1980s in order to meet the national heraldry requirements.
 It was granted on 19 June 1987.
 The official blazon is "Gules, a holly branch Or" (På raud grunn ein gul kristtorn-kvist).
 This means the arms have a red field (background) and the charge is a holly branch with seven leaves and seven berries.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The holly was chosen since it is a common tree in the municipality.
 The arms were designed by Truls Nygaard after an original idea by Harry Herstad.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Stord.
+The Church of Norway has two parishes (sokn) within Stord Municipality.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.